 The National Student Survey (NSS) is being carried out by Ipsos MORI, an independent research agency, on behalf of the Higher Education Funding Council for England (HEFCE).
 HEFCE is a non-departmental government body, which exercises certain statutory functions under the Further & Higher Education Act 1992 (FHE Act 1992).
-The NSS forms part of HEFCE's legal requirement under this Act to ensure the quality of higher education in the universities and colleges it funds.
+The NSS forms part of HEFCE's legal requirement under this Act to ensure the quality of higher education in the institutions it funds.

 - What is the purpose of the NSS?